twigphp/Twig/doc/functions/attribute.rst

     The ``attribute`` filter is deprecated as of Twig 3.15.
 Use the ``.`` operator that now accepts any expression when wrapped with parenthesis.
+    Note that this filter will still be available in Twig 4.0 to allow a smoother upgrade path.

 The ``attribute`` function can be used to access a "dynamic" attribute of a
 variable: